Vandendriessche elated, ready to go to work for Ward 2

 “What made it really difficult was the fact that you really couldn’t communicate with people.
 You couldn’t really go door-to-door.
 I just didn’t want to upset anyone.
 I did talk to some of the other candidates as well and we all agreed it was very difficult.
 Not being able to have that one-on-one, that was hard for me.
 I’m a communicator and it’s really hard if you can’t strike a good conversation.”

-It was also challenging not being able to a hold a traditional open debate.
+It was also challenging not being able to a hold a traditional open debate, she said.

 “We couldn’t have people in the room.
 We couldn’t rent a hall and do it the way we used to do things and get out and talk to people.”

-Five of the six candidates attended a two-hour web-streamed ‘candidate forum’ organized by the Delhi and District Chamber of Commerce in mid-May.
+Five of the six candidates attended a two-hour web-streamed candidates’ forum organized by the Delhi and District Chamber of Commerce in mid-May.

 Advertisement